 - Don’t mix rapid growth and inexperience.
 That often means not gifting a rapidly growing business to your inexperienced adult children.
 Uncontrolled growth in the wrong hands can quickly dissipate corporate assets.

 - Protect your income stream after the sale.
 If something happens to the buyer, your payments can end abruptly.
-Request duplicate premium notices be sent to you when key man life insurance and disability insurance premium payments are made.
+Request duplicate premium notices be sent to you when key person life insurance and disability insurance premium payments are made.
 Alternatively, you can own the policy so that no changes (or lapses) can happen without your knowledge.

 Divorce: Avoiding Financial Traps

 Strategies you can take to safeguard your finances during and after a divorce:

 - Keep taxes in mind.
 A stock portfolio split down the middle might not be financially equal (or equitable).

 - Don’t be house poor.
 Many divorcing women want to keep their homes for emotional reasons and to provide stability for the kids.
 But maintaining a house also means mortgage, tax, upkeep expenses, and a large illiquid asset.

 - Splitting up retirement plans?
 That involves tricky tax rules, so be sure you have the proper paperwork and talk to qualified advisors.

 - Update wills, trusts (and other legal documents) and beneficiary designations on retirement plans and insurance policies, so your ex or some other unintended beneficiary doesn’t end up inheriting a windfall.

 Whether you, or a family member, have recently been diagnosed with a serious illness, you will be facing many new challenges and decisions.
 Serious illness can stimulate grieving for the loss of the healthy, able-bodied self you’ve always known.
 Please also see the grief section below.